emmanuelrosa/bisq-for-nixos/README.md

 ];
 ```

 With that in place, you don't have to worry about OpenJDK 11 getting booted out of the NixOS build cache.
+In fact, it's more likely than not that eventually OpenJDK 11 will no longer be available in the build cache; See [this](https://discourse.nixos.org/t/garbage-collecting-cache-nixos-org/74249) post.